 - Monitoring of potable and industrial water use to quickly identify leaks and initiate repairs

-Hartlepool has recently won an Anglian Water 'Save Every Drop' award for reducing leaks from 12.5 litres/ second four years ago to 0.85 litres/ second.
+The Hartlepool site previously won an Anglian Water 'Save Every Drop' award for reducing leaks from 12.5 litres/ second over four years to 0.85 litres/ second.

 Transport impacts are managed centrally within Tata Steel and, as such, it is not possible to disaggregate the transport impacts associated with the production and delivery of specific products from specific locations from the total estimate of Tata Steel transport impacts.

 - As shipping and logistics activities are managed centrally within Tata Steel it is not possible to disaggregate the CO2 emissions associated with the production and delivery of specific products from specific locations from the total estimate of Tata Steel transport impacts.
-See the general page for information on Tata Steel’s transport impacts and some of the steps we are taking to reduce these.
+See the general page for and some of the steps we are taking to reduce these.

 We apply a common approach to employment and skills at all, of our sites.
 See the general page for information on what Tata Steel is doing to advance the learning and development of its employees.